Restaurants / Lists

 Website

-Founded by chef Thanh Nguyen in 2003, this beloved Dallas sushi spot has expanded to Plano and Grapevine over the past few years.
-It’s popular for its sashimi and sushi rolls — there are 20 maki roll and 30 specialty roll options on the Wycliff Avenue menu.
+Founded by chef Thanh Nguyen in 2003, this beloved Dallas sushi spot has expanded to Plano, Grapevine, and Fort Worth over the past few years.
+It’s popular for its sashimi and sushi rolls — there are 20 maki rolls and 30 specialty roll options on the Wycliff Avenue menu.
 You’ll also find dinner menu items like crispy oysters, dumplings, salads, soups, and more.

 Tei-An